enplotz/fsinf-v2/README.md

 you have to reset the `/wp/` submodule to the commit containing the version.
 You can do this as follows:

-To pull all branch information from origin:
+To pull all branch information from wordpress repository, including tags:

-	git fetch
+	git fetch --tags

-If the version has a tag:
+Checkout the tagged version:

-	git checkout versionNumber-branch
+	git checkout 3.8.2
-	git reset --hard tag-name

 If the version has no tag: